 The Orwell Youth Prize uses the writing of George Orwell as a starting point to inspire you to write about your own ideas and experiences, thinking about the world you live in.
-Entries for The Orwell Youth Prize 2018 are now open.

-WHO MAY ENTER?
+WHO CAN ENTER?

-The Prize is open to anyone aged 14 – 18 who is at school or college, from England, Northern Ireland, Scotland or Wales.
+The Prize is open to anyone aged 13 – 18 who is at school or college, from England, Northern Ireland, Scotland or Wales.
 You don’t need to have participated in an Orwell Youth Prize Workshop to enter.